psyny/Skits/README.md

 - Limitations listed above.
 - Portraits of NPCs in some areas sometimes displays a different model.
 This needs to be solved in a case by case basis.
+- In rare ocasions, this addon causes a stuttering.
+It manifestas as a 1 to 3 seconds freeze when an NPC talks.
+As far as I know, this happens when having multipe skit styles selected to different situations in options.
+If this is happening to you, please report the skit styles you are using.
+The workaround is having only one skit style in use, it can be defined for different situations, but should be only one.

 ## Roadmap